stjordanis/Zenko/docs/docsource/installation/install/installing_xdm.rst

 Deploying MetalK8s
 ------------------

-For more information on MetalK8s installation, see *Installation* in the MetalK8s' documentation.
+Refer to MetalK8s *Installation* for details on its deployment.

 Deploying XDM-Operator
 ----------------------

 #.
-From your terminal, create a namespace for XDM with:
+From your terminal, create a namespace for XDM:

    .. code::

       /srv/scality/metalk8s-2.6.0/solutions.sh create-env --name zenko

 #.
-Install XDM Base with:
+Install XDM Base:

    .. code::